jkremp/AutoVpnUi/README.md

 # AutoVpnUi
 When triggered, AutoVpnUi automates the complete VPN connection process including entering the password.
-AutoVpnUi is a [AutoHotKey](https://www.autohotkey.com) script wrapping Cisco's VPN client VpnUi.exe.
+AutoVpnUi is a [AutoHotKey](https://www.autohotkey.com) script wrapping Cisco's VPN client `VpnUi.exe`.

 AutoVpnUi runs in the background and is either started as a script, which requires a AutoHotKey installation, or as a compiled executeable.